const-void/covid-19-spreadsheet/README.md

 $ python ./covid19_data_gather.py </path/to/conf.json>
 ```

 Starting from a blank slate, everything should just work - cloning NYT data, creating a sample conf file for you to edit.
-It should just work!
+It should just work, with any luck.

 # Goal
 I was pretty frusterated by how hard it was to answer simple questions--how many people HAVE covid, right now?
 How does where I live, compare to where others live?
 Are we doing ok, as a county, state, country?
 When I found out about the NYT data store, I jumped on it IMMEDIATELY.